syaffers/fuzzyvis-draft/README.md

 ## The Prediction Engine with Keras

-This will be a long section!
-We need to make some considerations for the input image, how to store and load the model and the actual prediction.
-So let's begin by installing the packages we need: TensorFlow and Keras.
+Let's begin by installing the packages we need: TensorFlow and Keras.
 Since Keras interfaces with TensorFlow on the backend, we will need to install TensorFlow.
 However, this is not a trivial process.
 The [TensorFlow installation guide][4] has all the information you need to install TensorFlow on your platform.
 For the purposes of this tutorial, we will not go down the rabbit hole of installing GPU or CPU optimized TensorFlow.
 Instead, we will use an unoptimized version, which is actually good enough since we are not doing any model training, only prediction.
 To load pretrained models, we need the `h5py` package.
 Also we will need an extra package to load image files into `numpy` matrix format; and that is `imageio`.

-    # Terminal window
+    Terminal window
+    ===
     (fuzzvis) $ pip install tensorflow==1.3.0
     ... # some output messages